srka/Inchoo-Flickr-Gallery/README.md

 How to install?
 ---------------
-Download the Inchoo Flickr Gallery module files to your Magento root directory.
+Download Inchoo Flickr Gallery module files to your Magento root directory.
 Module files will be extracted into the base package / default template so if you have your own package just copy the module files to your package / template directories.
 If you are logged in to your Magento back-end you have to log out and then log in again.
 Clearing the cache would also be a good idea.